foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab3.rst

 Purpose
 =======
-- To know about the auxiliary registers and processor timers of |arc|
+- To know the auxiliary registers and processor timers of |arc|
 - To learn how to program auxiliary registers to control the processor timers

 Equipment